 We are living in an era that calls for extraordinary measures to address unprecedented circumstances.
-The Fund for Rural Prosperity has activated business continuity measures to keep our operations running and minimize negative impact on our team as well as our partners.
+The Fund has activated business continuity measures to keep our operations running and minimize negative impact on our team as well as our partners.

 All work-related travel has been suspended until further notice, with our team members presently working from home across various locations in Africa and internationally.
 We are also leveraging technology to maintain active communication between ourselves and with our partners.

 At the same time, we recognise that the Fund has been exceedingly fortunate to be able to seamlessly transition to remote working without the complexities that others face - including the need to maintain customer support and field team operations in certain instances.
 We are continuously tracking the development of the COVID-19 pandemic, the advice provided by public authorities around the world as well as the possible impact on our business and that of our partners.